-Have you ever woken up the day after a tough workout only to be so sore that you can barely walk, and can’t even think about getting back in the gym?
+Have you ever woken up the day after a tough workout only to be so sore that you can barely walk?
+The last thing on your mind is hitting the gym again.

-While there are many things we can do in the gym and pre-and post-workout to help prevent muscle tightness, this article discusses specific key vitamins that can help with preventing and easing the symptoms of muscle tightness.
+While there are many things we can do in the gym both pre-and post-workout to help prevent muscle tightness, this article discusses specific key vitamins that can help with preventing and easing the symptoms of muscle tightness, whilst promoting muscle growth.

 There are a couple of different reasons our muscles get tight or sore.

 Firstly, think of muscles like an elastic band.
-When the band is used and stretched, it will be able to bounce back to its original form with ease.
-Though, when the band doesn't get used as much, they get tight and more difficult to stretch, making it more difficult for them to bounce back.
+When an elastic band is used and stretched, it will be able to bounce back to its original form with ease.
+However, when the band doesn’t get used as much, it gets tight and more difficult to stretch.
+Making it harder for it to bounce back.

-Your muscles are relatively the same as the rubber band in this scenario.
+Your muscles are the rubber band in this scenario.
 The less you use your muscles, the tighter they become, making them more prone to soreness after the gym.

-When we exercise, we are breaking down our muscles to build new, stronger, and bigger muscles.
+When we exercise, we want to promote muscle growth.
+We're breaking down our muscles to build new, stronger, and bigger ones.
 Post-workout, our body is repairing the muscle tissue, which sometimes causes inflammation and soreness.

 Regardless of how the muscle tightness or soreness occurs, there are ways we can help prevent and alleviate these symptoms.